dat-ecosystem-archive/old-website/posts/2016-07-07-announcing-dat-land.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/w9er-XcZLCU" frameborder="0" allowfullscreen></iframe>

 The new version of dat uses [hyperdrive](http://github.com/mafintosh/hyperdrive), a distributed filesystem that takes the best parts of data sync tools like DropBox or BitTorrent Sync -- but open source, peer to peer, and works in the browser.

-Two months ago, I outlined the key principles of a peer to peer data system To see the full list
+Two months ago, I outlined the [7 key principles of a peer to peer data system](http://dat-data.com/blog/2016-05-16-key-elements), which include signability, openness, history, content-addressability, decentralization, indexing, and streaming.
+This new version of dat in our browser based demo is the first iteration able to accomplish all of these key principles, and we are very proud of it.

 ## How it works